 When the treating physician makes such a certification, there is no need for the beneficiary to submit the certification or a proposed LMSA amount for review.
 CMS will not provide the settling parties with confirmation that Medicare’s interest with respect to future medicals for that “settlement” has been satisfied.
 Instead, the beneficiary and/or their representative are encouraged to maintain the physician’s certification.”

 The memo is very important for a number of reasons.
 First, it is the first official memorandum from the CMS central office in Baltimore to substantively address liability Medicare set asides.
 Second, it provides a mechanism, if the case facts fit the criteria, to avoid the necessity of creating a liability Medicare set aside.
 It is a limited exception as the treating doctor must attest in writing that all of the treatment for the released injuries was completed at the time of settlement.
-Third, it avoids the need to request CMS review of a proposed “zero” liability Medicare set aside and the parties just need to retain a copy of the doctor’s letter/certification.
+Third, the parties just need to retain a copy of the doctor’s letter/certification to show that no liability MSA is needed in the case.
 Fourth, and most importantly, it reinforces the negative in that if you don’t fall within this exception then a liability Medicare set aside should be considered.

 The Synergy Settlements team will work diligently to ensure your case gets the attention it deserves.
 Contact one of our legal experts and get a professional review of your case today.